Kyrillosrezq/FB_BOT/README.md

 if you dont have facebook id or password and just have cookies , leave the facebookid and password place empety but use a SPACE , like this -->       :   :COOKIES

-whan you add a link for a post, profile, page or whatever , you have to replace "www" with "mbasic" for example : the link : https://www.facebook.com/2839182382 --> make it --> https://mbasic.facebook.com/2839182382

 ________________________________________________________________________________________________________
 to get your password please contact me at whatsapp on this number +201022399797